Danielduel/beatsaber-request-ui/docs/verification.md

   * (feature) Redesign and refactor config page
   * (docs) Update documentation
   * (fix) Redact config page
-Special thanks:
+  * (feature) Tell the streamer that config is alright Special thanks:
 Thanks to ttv/acerolavr for helping me with my bad english.